metaphysicser/FMAlign2/README.md

 - Minimum length of MEMs: 20.
 - Sequence coverage of MEMs: 1.
 - Parallel alignment method: mafft
-- Alignment mode: fast mode.
+- Alignment mode: global mode.
 - Output file: `output.fmaligned2.fasta` will be generated in the FMAlign2 directory.

 After running this command, you will obtain the aligned output in the `output.fmaligned2.fasta` file.